Random matrices: Orthogonal polynomials

 where we define

 The existence and uniqueness of an orthogonal family of monic polynomials is equivalent to the non-degeneracy of the scalar product, as follows from the Gram--Schmidt construction.
-Due to the determinantal formula, this is also equivalent to $\forall N \ \mathcal{Z}_N \neq 0$.
-This condition is fulfilled if $\gamma = \mathbb{R}$ and the potential is real, in which case $\forall N \ \mathcal{Z}_N > 0$, and the existence of the orthogonal family implies that the density of eigenvalues is strictly positive,
+Due to the determinantal formula, this is also equivalent to $\mathcal{Z}_N \neq 0$ for all $N$.
+This condition is fulfilled if $\gamma = \mathbb{R}$ and the potential is real, in which case $\mathcal{Z}_N > 0$ for all $N$, and the existence of the orthogonal family implies that the density of eigenvalues is strictly positive,

-Given a potential, the scalar product depends polynomially on the contour $\gamma=\sum_{i=1}^d c_i \gamma_i$, and is therefore degenerate on an enumerable union of algebraic submanifolds, which is a subset of measure zero of the space $\mathbb{C}^d$ of contours.
-Orthogonal polynomials therefore exist in a dense subset of this space.
+Given a potential, the scalar product depends polynomially on the coefficients $c_i$ of the contour $\gamma=\sum_{i=1}^d c_i \gamma_i$, and is therefore degenerate on an enumerable union of algebraic submanifolds.
+So orthogonal polynomials exist on a dense open subset of the space $\mathbb{C}^d$ of contours.